 Harrowing/raking: Frequency - when conditions allow.
 Use prior to and after matches; harrowing helps to restore levels and keep surfaces open.

-Maintain sward height at 50mm-75mm.
+Maintain sward height at 25mm-75mm.
+The top height will cushion heavy falls on hard ground.
 Ensure your mowing blades are kept sharp and well adjusted.
 Cutting grass in very wet conditions can often be detrimental to the playing surface.
 The mower may smear and damage the surface, especially when turning.
 The quality of cut can be affected if the grass is very wet.

 Divoting: Frequency - after games.
 Playing surfaces are becoming wetter, increasing the likelihood of surface damage during games.
 Repairs and replacing divots after matches is an important part of the maintenance programme to restore playing surfaces.
 The use of a hand fork to lift depressed turf and gentle pressing with the foot is the best way to return/replace divots.
 However, on larger areas the use of harrows will help return levels.